Population-level Task-evoked Functional Connectivity via Fourier Analysis: Relationship between the proposed BOLD signal model and some existing models

 In this paper, we implement the following model for observed task-fMRI BOLD signals $Y_k(\omega;t)$, for $\omega\in\Omega$ and $k\in\{1,\cdots,K\}$.

-where $P_k(\omega;t)$ denotes the BOLD signal component stemming solely from the task $N(t)$ of interest, $Q_k(\omega;t)$ denotes spontaneous neuronal activity component and neuronal activity responding to nuisance tasks, and $\epsilon_k(\omega;t)$ is random error.
-Additionally, $t_{0,k}$ denotes the population shared latency and is usually smaller than the experimental unit, e.g., see \cite{zhang2013semi} (p 138).
+where $P_k(\omega;t)$ denotes the BOLD signal component stemming solely from the task $N(t)$ of interest, $Q_k(\omega;t)$ denotes spontaneous neural activity component and neural activity responding to nuisance tasks, and $\epsilon_k(\omega;t)$ is random error.
+Additionally, $t_{0,k}$ denotes the population shared latency and is usually smaller than the experimental unit \citep[e.g., see][p 138]{zhang2013semi}.
 The HRF shared by the whole population is $h_k(t)$.
 Here, we explore three existing models for BOLD signals.
-We show that these models are special cases of our proposed BOLD signal model (\ref{eq: BOLD model in our paper}).
+We show that these models are special cases of our proposed BOLD signal model (\ref{app eq: BOLD model in our paper}).

 {\bf Example 1:} Using the notations in our paper, the BOLD signal model implemented by \cite{zhang2013semi} can be represented as follows.

 where $N_\gamma(t)$ are task stimulus signals, $h_{k, \gamma}(t)$ are corresponding HRFs, and $X_k(\omega;t)^T d(\omega)$ characterizes the BOLD signal components stemming from other known sources, e.g., respiration and heartbeat.
 The BOLD signal model proposed by \cite{zhang2013semi} includes participant-dependent latency times.
 These latency times are essentially modeled as zero, since the values are usually much smaller than the corresponding experimental time unit.